2nil-web/webview-app/README.md

    - git to download the webview library.

-   - make and g++ to build the webview lib and the app under linux, WIndows and eventually MacOS.
+   - make and g++ to build the webview lib and the app under linux, Windows and eventually MacOS.

    - Or Visual Studio under Windows.